-Believe it or not, but dogs are actually a very clean animal.
+Believe it or not, but dogs are actually very clean animals.
 They preferred being clean, over being dirty.
 That does not mean that they will jump right in the bathtub, but it does mean that when they have some downtime on their paws, they will take this time to give themselves a good old tongue bath.

 Dogs use their paws a lot doing the day.
 In fact, their paws can get very dirty, depending on what they did throughout the day.
 Dogs will use their teeth and tongue to clean up their feet.

-Depending on what is on their paws, they can appear to get very aggressive with their paws, when they are clean them.
+Depending on what is on their paws, they can appear to get very aggressive with their paws, when they are cleaning them.
 Most of the time, the dogs are just biting the fur on their paw so they are not actually hurting themselves.

 What Can Be Done!

 A dog that bites at its paws to clean them is a very natural process.
-It might look like it hurts to you, but your dog is perfectly happy when they are cleaning their paws.
+It might look like it hurts you, but your dog is perfectly happy when they are cleaning their paws.

 Injured And Sore Foot Pads.

-There are a few things that can cause a foot pad to become sore or damaged.
+There are a few things that can cause a footpad to become sore or damaged.

 Sore Foot Pads Do To Heat And Ice.

 In the summertime and can get quite hot outside.
 When you go outside you have to remember that dogs do not have shoes.
 There are certain surfaces that your dog should not stand on for a long period of time.
-These surfaces include, pavement, asphalt, sand, rocks and anything else that might have a hot surface.
+These surfaces include pavement, asphalt, sand, rocks, and anything else that might have a hot surface.

 Dogs that stand on these surfaces for an extended period of time can cause burns to the pads of their feet.
-In some cases blisters can form as well, which can become very painful for your dog.
+In some cases, blisters can form as well, which can become very painful for your dog.

-The winter time can also cause problems for your dog’s feet.
+The wintertime can also cause problems for your dog’s feet.
 Ice and salt can be very damaging when it comes to their foot pads.